Chelsea Olivia: Dabbled in movies and music

-In addition to playing the soap opera, Olivia, as a Christian (born and raised in the Protestant faith but converted to Catholicism), is busy singing with BBB (Bukan Bintang Biasa), a group made up of younger soap opera stars such as: Laudya Cynthia Bella, Raffi Ahmad, Dimas Beck dan Ayushita under the guidance of singer and songwriter Melly Goeslaw.
+In addition to playing the soap opera, Olivia, as a Christian (born and raised in the Protestant faith but converted to Catholicism), is busy singing with BBB (Bukan Bintang Biasa), a group made up of younger soap opera stars such as: Laudya Cynthia Bella, Raffi Ahmad, Dimas Beck and Ayushita under the guidance of singer and songwriter Melly Goeslaw.
 The BBB group also produced the soundtrack of the movie entitled Bukan Bintang Biasa.

 Personal life

 The soap opera Buku Harian Nayla brings Glenn Alinskie, a new artist, to now become her lover.
 Glenn is reported to have officially dated Chelsea one day before her 15th birthday on 28 July 2007.

-Chelsea has married Glenn on 3 October 2015, followed by their sensational honeymoon in a luxury resort in Bali, Samabe Bali Suites & Villas.
+Chelsea married Glenn on 3 October 2015, followed by their sensational honeymoon in a luxury resort in Bali, Samabe Bali Suites and Villas.
 They welcomed their first child, a daughter, on 9 September 2016.

 Chelsea is a convert to Roman Catholicism from Protestantism.